-Cornelius Donovan was born in 1849 in what was then the 7th Ward of New York City.
-He was the oldest of seven children that we know of.
-Cornelius's parents were Irish immigrants John Donovan and Hanora (Nora) Hartnedy.
+Cornelius Donovan was born in 1849 in what was then the 7th Ward of New York City (encompassing parts of today's Two Bridges and Lower Eastside neighborhoods).
+There were many Cork immigrants in this ward.
+Cornelius was the oldest of seven children that we know of.
+His parents were Irish immigrants John Donovan and Hanora (Nora) Hartnedy.

-John Donovan was born in 1814 in Ahiohill, a small town in County Cork, Ireland, not far from Skibbereen.
-Hanora was born in 1815 in Kilbrittain, Cork, Ireland, to Jeremiah and Mary.
+John Donovan was born in 1814 in Ahiohill (pronounced AH-hee-ohl), a small town in County Cork, Ireland, not far from Skibbereen.
+There are no records for a John Donovan born anywhere in Cork around this time, however, but so many family sources indicate his place and date of birth, that we can be pretty confident that he was born in or near Ahiohill.